lyw1217/TIL/Moblie/IMS_서비스_호처리_Sh.md

 ### 4-1.
 Request 주요 AVPs

+1. `User-Identity`

+    IMS Public User Identity or Public Service Identity or MSISDN or External Identifier for which notifications of data changes are requested.
+See section 7.1 for the content of this AVP.

-1. `Data-Reference`
+2. `Data-Reference`

-        - This information element includes the reference to the data on which notifications of change are required (valid reference values are defined in 7.
+    This information element includes the reference to the data on which notifications of change are required (valid reference values are defined in 7.
 6).

-2. `Subs-Req-Type`
+3. `Subs-Req-Type`

-        - This information element indicates the action requested on subscription to notifications.
+    This information element indicates the action requested on subscription to notifications.

+4. `Send-Data-Indication`

+    This information element requests that the data is sent in the response.

+    Send Data Indication is not applicable to one time subscriptions to UE reachability for IP.

-3. `Service-Indication`
+5. `Service-Indication`

-        - IE that identifies, together with the User Identity and Data-Reference, the set of service related transparent data for which notifications of changes are requested.
+    IE that identifies, together with the User Identity and Data-Reference, the set of service related transparent data for which notifications of changes are requested.

+6. `Origin-Host`

+    IE that identifies the AS originator of the request and that is used to check the AS permission list.

-4. `Expiry-Time`
+7. `Expiry-Time`

-        - This information element indicates the expiry time of the subscription to notifications in the HSS.
+    This information element indicates the expiry time of the subscription to notifications in the HSS.

-        - Gives the absolute time requested at which the subscription expires.
+    Gives the absolute time requested at which the subscription expires.

-5. `One-Time-Notification`
+8. `One-Time-Notification`

-        - This information element indicates if subscription shall be ended by the HSS after sending the first notification.
+    This information element indicates if subscription shall be ended by the HSS after sending the first notification.

-        - This IE shall be present for UE reachability for IP.
+    This IE shall be present for UE reachability for IP.

 ### 4-2.
 Response 주요 AVPs

+1. `Expiry-Time`

+    Acknowledges the absolute time at which the subscription expires.

+2. `User-Data`

+    Current values of the data for which notifications have been requested.

+    It should be present if the Send-Data-Indication AVP is set to value USER_DATA_REQUESTED.

 ## 5. 가입자 정보 변경 알림(Sh / Profile-Notification Req/Ans , PNR/PNA)

+> Notifications (Sh-Notif)

 - HSS에 의해 호출됨
 - AS가 이전에 [Sh-Subs-Notif](#4-가입자-정보-구독해지sh--subs-notification-reqans--snrsna)를 사용하여 구독한 데이터의 변경 사항을 AS에 알림(Notify)

 ### 5-1.
 Request 주요 AVPs

+1. `User-Identity`

+    IMS Public User Identity or Public Service Identity or MSISDN or External Identifier for which data has changed.

+    If the request refers to a Wildcarded PSI, the HSS may include any PSI matching the corresponding Wildcarded PSI in this information element.
+The AS shall find the corresponding Wildcarded PSI with this information.

+    See section 7.1 for the content of this AVP.

-1. `User-Data`
+2. `User-Data`

-        - Changed data.
+    Changed data.

 ### 5-2.
 Response 주요 AVPs